Dawson's Creek

 With the recent passing of James Van Der Beek, I wanted to express my condolences and talk about the profound impact Dawson's Creek has had on me.

-One night in senior year, I decided to take the plunge.
-I stayed up (on a school night!) to see what all the hype was about, and because I was actually really interested.
-Of course, because Kevin Williamson loved all things scary, it was the episode Return to Witch Island where they visit a supposedly haunted island and talk about witchcraft.
+Of course, because Kevin Williamson loves all things scary, it was the episode Return to Witch Island where they visit a supposedly haunted island and talk about witchcraft.
 Of course, that late at night, I was a bit spooked, and I also didn't feel like I got a true sense of what the show was really like.
 So, luckily for me, there was another episode right after.
-At 4am I sat there contemplating cutting my losses at this failed mission to at least get 3 hours of sleep before I had to wake up for school at 7am... or.... it's already late, so why not.

 Well, what do you think I did?
 I stayed up.
 One more episode to end my night at 5am and crawl back into bed for 2 lousy hours of sleep.
 It was fun, and I was determined to watch it, but there was no way I was gonna do that again.

-That summer fling had turned into a long distance relationship over the fall semester, but that summer spark was fading...
+That summer fling had turned into a long-distance relationship over the fall semester, but that summer spark was fading...

 I know Dawson's Creek isn't real either, but it was pretty darn close.
 Maybe it stuck with me because I was in my first official relationship.
 I've had a relationship or two before, but they never actually called me their girlfriend, never held hands, walked down the halls together, celebrated Valentine's Day...

-But now, I finally had a real boyfriend.
+I finally had a real boyfriend.
 Long distance, mind you, but a potential for something real.
 And yet, something was still missing.

-But my new best guy friend, Garrett, treated me the way I wanted my boyfriend to treat me.
-We laughed, bonded, had deep conversations, talked for hours until the sun came up.
-We were just friends, platonic friends, with a little bit of a history, but after all the drama settled, we were stronger and better friends than ever.
+We had a little bit of history, but after the drama settled, we were stronger and better friends than ever.
+We were just friends, platonic friends.
 I was even closer to him than to my best girl friend.
-Something was shifting.

-I wasn't necessarily falling in love with Garrett, at the time, just realizing that my relationship wasn't what it should be.
+I wasn't necessarily falling in love with Garrett at the time, just realizing that my relationship wasn't what it should be.

 Well, my boyfriend must have sensed the fizzle too, or the shift in my friendship, because 3 weeks before Thanksgiving, he broke up with me.

-I wanted to work it out, at first, and I knew if I took him up on it, Garrett would understand and our friendship would be unscathed.
-But after a certain point, that changed and I thought I could lose Garrett as a friend if I took my ex back.
+But after a certain point, that changed, and I thought I could lose Garrett as a friend if I took my ex back.
 I couldn't have that.
-My friendship with Garrett was more important to me than any relationship, or potential relationship.
-And that was the next epiphany that hit.
-Right then and there I knew what we had was something real, something special, and I wasn't going to throw it away for a chance to rekindle a flame that's been dead for a while.
+My friendship with Garrett was more important to me than any relationship, or "potential" relationship.

-So, this long love story of my real life, you can say had in some part to do with Dawson's Creek.
+So, this long love story of my real life, you can say, had in some part to do with Dawson's Creek.
 When you realize you are worthy of a greater love, you don't want to settle for less.
 And when you realize that great love is actually there, staring you in the face, you will never let it go.

-So, sure, a lot of people were big fans of Dawson's Creek, and James Van Der Beek is a legend.
-But it's a particularly special show to me and will always hold a special place in my heart.
+So, sure, a lot of people were big fans of Dawson's Creek, and James Van Der Beek is a legend, but it's a particularly special show to me and will always hold a special place in my heart.

-Rest in peace James Van Der Beek, you will forever be beloved and live on as Dawson.
+Rest in peace, James Van Der Beek; you will forever be beloved and live on as Dawson.

 -Erica